-I've been involved in teaching children, and training our Instructors to guide children, for over 40 years.
+I've been involved in teaching children and training our Instructors for over 40 years.
 I've seen Family Karate make a huge difference for thousands of kids - literally life-impacting differences.
 Our Karate Kids go on to study at Ivy League schools, protect our country, become business leaders, and most importantly become great Moms and Dads.
 (We really do know about the great Moms and Dads part because in Family Karate's fifth decade we are teaching the children - and even grand-children - of our Karate Kids!)

 Here are the Top Ten benefits our students' parents and teachers say they gain learning with us:

-10. Coordination and motor skills.
+10. Coordination & motor skills.
 Kids who work on improving strength, balance, and coordination do better in games and sports at a young age.
 This creates real confidence, and reduces the likelihood of ridicule and bullying.

 9. Fitness.
 Everyone needs fitness, but very few of our kids get enough exercise.
 Training in martial arts is fun, natural, purposeful movement which builds muscle and burns fat.
 Purposeful movement is motivating!
 Karate kids have more energy for school and for life.

 8. Social Skills.
 Our classes include constant interaction between kids of all ages, and with Instructors.
-Learning to support others kids, sharing ideas, and having fun together builds social skills and expands their circles of friends.
+Learning to support others kids, sharing ideas, and having fun together builds social skills and expands circles of friends.

 7. Self Defense.
 We all want our kids to have fun and not be afraid of others.
 We also want our kids to be safe.
-Basic self protection skills are important, and kids need to gain competence in these skills.
+Self protection skills are important, and kids need to gain competence in these skills.
 We can't expect kids to stand up to unhealthy peer pressure if they are afraid of confrontations.
 (When I began teaching martial arts, I was sure this would be the number one reason parents choose us.
 I was wrong.
 As you can see, there are many others ahead of this one.)